How can I be admitted as a DUS student?

 Division of Unclassified Studies students register in the Office of the University Registrar.
 Students are mailed a registration packet each term that includes the date and time of registration.
 When making course selections, it is important to remember that students are responsible for meeting all prerequisites for Vanderbilt courses for which they register.

 How, when and where do I pay for my course(s)?

-All students must pay their tuition in full at the time of registration.
+All students must pay their tuition and fees in full at the time of registration.
 Tuition payments can be made by cash, check, money order or funds transfer.
 Credit cards are not accepted for tuition payments.

 Students enrolled in the Division of Unclassified Studies are not charged student activity or Recreation Center fees, and do not have access to the Recreation Center or student health services.

-Division of Unclassified Studies students do not qualify for financial aid.
+Division of Unclassified Studies students are not eligible for financial aid.

 What is the Honor System?